-As the Company has the Buyback Option to repurchase the 2021 Note at the outstanding face value, the total fair value of the 2021 Note is therefore equal the face value, and was \$3,600,000 at issuance.
+As the Company had the Buyback Option to repurchase the 2021 Note at the outstanding face value, the total fair value of the 2021 Note was therefore equal the face value, and was \$3,600,000 at issuance.
+The 2021 Note was extinguished during the Year after the remaining balance of \$460,000 was converted into common shares.